mozillascience/studyGroup/lessons/python_packages/lesson.md

 ### README

 A readme file summarizes the software.
 For Python packages, this can named `README`, `README.rst`, or `README.txt`.
-The recommendation is to use (reST)[http://docutils.sourceforge.net/rst.html], as this is the standard on PyPI.
+The recommendation is to use [reST]
+(http://docutils.sourceforge.net/rst.html), as this is the standard on PyPI

 ```
 ===================